jonpither/cider-spy/README.md

 [![Build Status](https://travis-ci.org/jonpither/cider-spy.svg?branch=master)](https://travis-ci.org/jonpither/cider-spy)

 CIDER-SPY has a Multi-Person REPL!
-Simply install CIDER-SPY so share you REPL with other developers.
+Simply install CIDER-SPY to share you REPL with other developers.
 With CIDER-SPY you can also get visibility on CIDER nREPL sessions and help developers in teams to share information.

 Use CIDER-SPY to send code snippets and text exchanges to each other etc, as well as EMACS bookmarks.